trinhtuanvubk/handwritten-ocr/readme.md

 ###### Pretrained
 - Collect address text:
-    - excel file from gov
+    - Extract data from an Excel file provided by the government.
-    - text label from other ocr dataset
+    - Get text label from other OCR datasets
-    - crawl villages in google
+    - Crawl information on villages from Google.

 - To generate data, use some handwritten fonts and the text corpus to generate with my repo [OCR-Handwritten-Text-Generator](https://github.com/trinhtuanvubk/handwriten-ocr-kalapa2023)